markov2/perl5-Geo-Format-Landsat/README.md

   * Indexed from CPAN: <http://search.cpan.org/~markov/Geo-Format-Landsat/>
     and <https://metacpan.org/release/Geo-Format-Landsat>

-Simply transform the meta-data which leads Landsat and ERS imagery into Perl HASHes for easy access.
-See examples/ directory!!
+Process the content of Landsat MTL files.
+There are more satellite imagery formats from Landsat, but not yet support.

 This module has not been used for quite some time, but should still work.
 It is still being maintained: please report issues.